HelenaMaslowska/Task-scheduling/README.md

 # Task scheduling competition
-Repository contains 3 projects of task scheduling competition.
+Repository contains project of task scheduling competition.
 October - December 2023

-## Task 1
 Sort tasks on a 1 machine, minimize the number of late tasks.
 Task have time to be done and end time.
 ### Comment
 I don't know how this program works but I had really complex idea while writing it.